 - Sprinkle the salt, black pepper, and crushed red pepper over the cubes of cheese and place the skillet under the broiler for 5 minutes, or until the cheese is melted, bubbling, and just beginning to brown on top.

-- When the cheese is perfectly melty, remove from oven and add a few drops of hot sauce.
+- When the cheese is perfectly meltd, remove it from the oven and add a few drops of hot sauce.

-- Serve the baked Fontina straight out of the oven in the cast-iron pan with crusty chunks of bread for dipping.
+- Serve the baked Fontina appetizer for two straight out of the oven in the cast-iron pan with chunks of crusty bread for dipping.